Gluing restricted nerves of $\infty$-categories: Introduction

 \subsection{Conventions}

 Unless otherwise specified, a category is to be understood as an ordinary category.
 We will not distinguish between sets and categories in which the only morphisms are identity morphisms.
-Let $\cC,\cD$ be two categories.
-We denote by $\Fun(\cC,\cD)$ the \emph{category of functors} from $\cC$ to $\cD$, whose objects are functors and whose morphisms are natural transformations.
-We let $\id$ denote various identity maps.
+For categories $\cC$ and $\cD$, we let $\Fun(\cC,\cD)$ denote the \emph{category of functors} from $\cC$ to $\cD$, whose objects are functors and whose morphisms are natural transformations.
+We let $\id$ denote various identity morphisms.

 Throughout this article, an effort has been made to keep our notation consistent with those in \cite{Lu1}.